openjdk/jdk/src/jdk.jlink/share/man/jlink.md

 Description
 :   Generate CDS archive if the runtime image supports the CDS feature.

+### Plugin `security-properties`

+Options
+:   `--security-properties=*filename*`

+Description
+:   Override the security properties in the `java.security` configuration
+    file with the properties in the specified file.

 ## jlink Examples

 The following command creates a runtime image in the directory `greetingsapp`.